 The traditional version is baking these pancakes in an open wood oven, but people have developed different ways of cooking them over the years.
 Unlike the baking process, the batter always remains the same.
 It is prepared with only three ingredients: chickpea (gram/besan), flour, water, and olive oil.

 Although these socca crepes taste delicious with a pinch of salt and pepper, I like to add different toppings and have a full meal out of these pancakes.
 For breakfast, they go great with a big glass of yogurt, homemade hummus, or guacamole.
-In the summer, my favorite topping is this cucumber, tomato, and avocado salad, and a healthy socca pizza is always one of my go-to’s.
+My favorite topping is this cucumber, tomato, and avocado salad in the summer, and a healthy socca pizza is always one of my go-to’s.

 What goes into this recipe?